C4ptainCrunch/thesis/source/index.rst

 The minimax method presented before and used to find the value of a game state needs to generate the whole game tree, all the way down to the terminal states.
 In Awalé and other complex games, as shown before, generating the whole tree is computationaly very hard and not practical. :cite:`Shannon1988` proposed an adaptation of the minimax where instead of generating the whole tree, it is generated up to the depth :math:`d`.
 Nodes at depth :math:`d` are then considered as leafs and their value are estimated using an heuristic instead of being computed by looking at the values of their children.

 The heuristic used should try to estimate the value of the node only by inspecting the state of the game and can be of varying complexity.
-A simple approach as taken here is to count the difference of the amount of seeds each player has captured.
+A simple approach as taken here is to count the difference of the number of seeds each player has captured.
 As heuristics are most often crafted by hand using human knowledge of the game, exploring more complex ones are beyond the scope of this work.

 The complexity of the heuristic minimax algorithm is :math:`O(b^d)` where :math:`b` is the average branching factor.
-A well known optimisation of this algorithm called alpha-beta pruning minimax (:math:`\alpha-\beta` minimax) returns the same result and has an average performance of :math:`O(\sqrt{b^d})`.
+A well known optimisation of this algorithm called alpha-beta pruning minimax (:math:`\alpha\beta` minimax) returns the same result and has an average performance of :math:`O(\sqrt{b^d})`.

 The algorithm keeps track of two values, :math:`\alpha` and :math:`\beta`, which hold the minimum score that the maximizing player is assured of and the maximum score that the minimizing player is assured of.
-Initially, :math:`\alpha = -\inf` and :math:`\beta = +\inf`: both players begin with their worst possible score.
+Initially, :math:`\alpha = -\infty` and :math:`\beta = +\infty`: both players begin with their worst possible score.
 If the maximum score that the minimizing player is assured of becomes less than the minimum score that the maximizing player is assured of (so :math:`\beta < \alpha`), the maximizing player does not need to consider further children of this node (it prunes the node), as they are certain that the minimizer player would never play this move.
-This pruning is where the complexity gain of :math:`\alpha-\beta` comes from.
+This pruning of entires sub-trees is where the complexity gain comes from.
-As :math:`\alpha-\beta` minimax has no disadvantage over minimax, this is the one we implement.
+As :math:`\alpha\beta` minimax has no disadvantage over minimax, this is the one we implement.